-In this episode of Healthy Family Project, we talk to psychologist, Dr. Stephanie Smith, about managing screen time.
+In this episode of Healthy Family Project, we talk to psychologist, Dr. Stephanie Smith, about managing screen time, including how to set screen time limits, how to keep guidelines in place and how parents can set an example for their kids.
 Dr. Stephanie is the founder of www.drstephaniesmith.com and a regular blog contributor at www.produceforkids.com.

 Dr. Smith believes eating nutritious foods, creating healthy eating environments, and learning to enjoy all stages of food preparation and eating are important goals for families.

 Read through the questions asked in this podcast in the “Ask the Psychologist” blog post – Managing Screen Time.

 Want to skip straight to a hot topic?
 See time stamps below.
 But of course, we recommend listening all the way through!